-CwSendPartialCallCorrections non-zero tells WriteLog to send a parital call when the + key is pressed and the callsign has changed since you last sent it.
+CwSendPartialCallCorrections set to one tells WriteLog to send a partial call when the + key is pressed and the callsign has changed since you last sent it.
+Zero sends the full call.
+Set to minus one and no call correction is sent on the + key.